Who Is Nardo Wick?: Singles

 Three singles were released prior to the album's release.
 The lead single, "Shhh", was released on April 23, 2021.
 The second single, "Who Want Smoke??", which features fellow rappers G Herbo, Lil Durk, and 21 Savage, an official remix of Wick's 2021 single, "Who Want Smoke?", was released on October 8, 2021.
 The third single, "Me or Sum", which features fellow rappers Future and Lil Baby, was released on November 29, 2021.

+Commercial performance

+Who Is Nardo Wick? debuted at number 16 on the US Billboard 200.
+On July 13, 2022, the album was certified gold by the Recording Industry Association of America (RIAA) for selling over half a million album-equivalent units in the United States.
+On March 24, 2023, it was certified platinum for selling over one million album-equivalent units in the United States.